trezor/trezor.js/README.md

 * `deviceList.transport` - object, representing transport layer.
 You might use it in the following way:
     * if it's null, it means no transport layer was yet set up -- or the setup failed (nothing installed).
     * you can look at the `deviceList.transport.version` property, you can read the version as a string
-    * you can test `deviceList.transport instanceof trezor.HttpTransport` and `deviceList.transport instanceof trezor.ChromeExtensionTransport` to get which transport layer is used

 See [multitasking](#multitasking) for info on acquiring.